Thordis Elva: Public speaking and violence prevention work

 In 2010, when serving as the Chair of the Board of the Women's Shelter of Iceland, Thordis Elva became aware of how digital violence was "locking victims inside destructive relationships" while "cementing and amplifying" other forms of intimate partner abuse.
 In 2020, after years of raising awareness about technologically-facilitated violence, she founded the Nordic Digital Rights and Equality Foundation along with other Nordic experts in the field.
-She has delivered keynotes about how digital rights, gender-equality and democracy intersect at events hosted by the UN, the Nordic Council of Ministers, the Council of Europe, the European Union and the Nordic Council and has contributed to anthologies about violence prevention and the harms of online abuse.
+She has delivered keynotes at events hosted by the UN, the Nordic Council of Ministers, the Council of Europe, the European Union, and the Nordic Council discussing how digital rights, gender equality, and democracy intersect and she has contributed to anthologies about violence prevention and the harms of online abuse.
 She has shaped policy and written recommendations for Icelandic and Slovenian authorities on how to strengthen democracy and equality by countering technologically-facilitated violence in digital spaces.

 In 2017, Thordis Elva toured with her co-author Tom Stranger and spoke publicly about their experiences, addressing audiences on TED talks, BBC Newsnight, at the Sydney Opera House and London's Royal Festival Hall at the Southbank Centre, to name a few.

 Short films

-On commission by the Icelandic government, Thordis Elva wrote the educational short films Get Consent and Stand By Yourself, both of which were aired on national television and in classrooms across the country.
+On commission by the Icelandic government, Thordis Elva wrote the educational short films "Get Consent" and "Stand By Yourself", both of which were aired on national television and in classrooms across the country.
 Get Consent won first prize at the INSAFE conference in 2013 and has been screened in the UN and European Commission.
 Stand By Yourself was nominated to the 2015 Edda Awards.
-In 2018, the short film Take My Picture was released online, after receiving one of the largest grants from the Icelandic Equality Fund.
+In 2018, the short film "Take My Picture" was released online, after receiving one of the largest grants from the Icelandic Equality Fund.
 All three films stress the importance of consent in all intimate exchanges, both online and offline, and share the common themes of self-respect, bodily integrity and equality.